omnigent

 In short

 omnigent — Open-source meta-harness to compose, control, and collaborate on AI agents.
-Best for Teams building multi-agent systems, Developers wanting to avoid agent framework lock-in, AI engineers needing policy-based guardrails.
+Best for Teams building multi-agent systems, Developers avoiding agent framework lock-in, AI engineers needing policy-based guardrails.
 Free to use.

 What's new in omnigent